Medicare Elections Periods Coverage and Eligibility

 The ICEP: IEP for Medicare Advantage

-The ICEP, or Initial Coverage Election Period, is a period that will overlap with the IEP for most individuals.
-During this time, you can choose to enroll in a Medicare Advantage (Medicare Part C) plan, and the plan will have to accept you unless they have reached their limit.
+The ICEP, or Initial Coverage Election Period, is a period that will overlap with the IEP for most individuals, since you can sign up for a Medicare Advantage plan once you have Parts A and B. During your ICEP, you can choose to enroll in a Medicare Advantage plan, and the plan will have to accept you unless they have reached their limit.

 The other variable enrollment period is the Special Enrollment Period or SEP.
 This is a period that is triggered by certain life events that can change your insurance status.
 This includes things like marriage, moving across the country, or losing your employer-based coverage.
 The length of Special Enrollment Periods will vary depending on your situation.